anies8477/taskie/README.md

 # 📝 Taskie - Student Task Management System

 **Taskie** is a modern, clean, and intuitive task management web application designed specifically for university students.
-It helps users organize assignments, track project progress, and maintain focus using the Pomodoro technique.
+It helps users organize assignments and track project progress.

 ---